brian7homas/pokedex-api-v1/README.md

 ==
 - The app triggers a fetch request to the [pokedex api](https://pokeapi.co/api/v2/pokemon/) .
 - The user can send requests to filter through each pokemon that is loaded by name.
+- Live search through an array of Pokemon.

 ## Authors